-An intricate barleycorn guilloché in the center of the dial — decorated manually at Voutilainen’s workshop — visually separates the middle from the outer ring.
+An intricate barleycorn guilloché in the center of the sky blue-colored dial — decorated manually at Voutilainen’s workshop — visually separates the middle from the circular-grained pattern of the outer ring.
 Overlapping the main dial, just enough not to significantly obstruct the 7 and 8 o’clock hour markers, is a matching sky blue small seconds subdial, also produced by hand-operated lathes at Voutilainen.
 Instead of the crisscrossing barleycorn pattern, though, the pattern underneath the sweeping second hand has concentric circles.

 Emblazoned at twelve o’clock is the company’s minimalistic emblem instead of the large logo the spells out “ARMIN STROM” as was used on past Pure Resonance timepieces.
 This subtle design change is visually welcome as it helps you keep your focus on the beautiful Armin Strom movement, with its horologically complicated clutch spring that connects the dual balance wheels via Armin Strom’s resonance technology.
 Not to mention the punchy sky blue dial — and the expert level of craftsmanship that went into creating it.